sakuramomo1005/PainStudy/README.md

 * Precision medicine is needed

-### Are there really only 2 kinds of people in the world?
+## Are there really only 2 kinds of people in the world?
 Evaluating the distribution of change from baseline in pain clinical trials
-Omar B. Mbowe et. al.
+***Omar B. Mbowe et. al.***

+Bimodal distribution:

+* Different types of patients are assumed: those who respond well to efficacious pain therapies and those who do not respond at all, with few people in the middle
+* If so, researchers may analyse the data based on responders.

+Improper analysis were noticed:

+* Histogram with different bin widths
+* Improper missing data handling methods

+Comparison:

+1. Percentage change from baseline, using BOCF to impute missing data

+* Different bin widths of histograms
+* Equal bin widths

+2.Absolute change from baseline, using pattern mixture model assuming MAR

+* Different bin widths of histograms
+* Equal bin widths

+Conclusion:

+* Bimodel is not observed with equal bin widths.
+* "Although our findings neither support nor refute the hypothesis that distinct populations of “responders” and “nonresponders” to pain interventions exist, the analyses presented in earlier work do not provide support for this hypothesis, nor for the recommendation that pain clinical trials prioritize “responder” analyses, a less efficient analysis strategy."

 ### Model misspecification: finite mixture or homogeneous?